LRA-QC/edgeos-backup-script/README.md

 # RESULTS
 The configuration will be backed up to a zip file in the path of your choice.
 After 365 days, the backups will be purged.
 Backup files are very small.
+In the zip file you will find a configuration file for each device : config.boot-<ip_or_name_of_device>